code-and-effect/effective_logging/README.md

 This behaviour can be disabled in the config/initializers/effective_logging.rb initializer.

-If the TO email address match a User, the :user will be set appropriately.
+If the TO email address match a User, the :associated will be set to this user.

 You can specify additional fields to be logged via your mailer: